Michael Whittle

 divided, inverted and distorted with in the visual cortex, from Frisby & Stone (2010), p.
 6.

 Al-Haytham was rightly concerned about the monstrous distortions involved in human vision and visual processing.
-During their decoding, images are not only inverted but divided and distorted with in the visual cortex, and yet our visual experience of the external world remains completely immersive and wholly convincing.
+During their decoding, images are not only inverted but divided and distorted with in the visual cortex, and yet our visual experience of the external world remains immersive and wholly convincing.

 Finally, to end the post is a clip from an interview with the Nobel prize winning physicist Richard Feynman, who spent many of years of his distinguished career investigating the fundamental nature of light at the level of photon-photon interactions.
 During the clip he discusses the phenomenon of vision and the tiny segment of the electromagnetic spectrum that it evolved to detect.